mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 #### 0:00

-**Katagiri Roshi:** The other day, I [talked about] the meaning of the first sentence, that the mind – phenomena, *samsara* – is grounded on the *tathagatagarbha*.
+**Katagiri Roshi:** The other day, I [talked about] the meaning of the first sentence, that the mind – phenomena, *samsara* – is grounded on the *tathāgatagarbha*.
 In other words, I mentioned the meaning of the ground on which  *samsara* is produced – from where *samsara* comes, how *samsara* is produced. [...]
 Usually we [understand] *samsara* [is] coming from the truth, absolute truth itself.
 But according to [...] the absolute itself, it is impossible for us to think *samsara* comes from the absolute itself.
-So finally, this *Discourse on the Awakening of the Mahayana Faith* gets the idea of *tathagatagarbha*.
+So finally, this *Discourse on the Awakening of the Mahayana Faith* gets the idea of *tathāgatagarbha*.

-This *tathagatagarbha* is the teaching after investigating again and again human life *in reality*, instead of human life in *samsara* [being] analyzed philosophically or metaphysically and trying to understand from where the *samsara* comes – I don’t think that is the attitude towards human being in this book.
+This *tathāgatagarbha* is the teaching after investigating again and again human life *in reality*, instead of human life in *samsara* [being] analyzed philosophically or metaphysically and trying to understand from where the *samsara* comes – I don’t think that is the attitude towards human being in this book.
 Buddhism always directly faces human life, *samsara*, in reality as it is.
 That is the most important attitude towards human life.

 Buddhism always [says that] because the absolute itself is something which is very difficult to understand.
 Logically or emotionally, it’s impossible to know what the absolute is, as one, because it’s very vast.
 It’s *very* difficult.
 But we know that the absolute itself is omnipresent.
 Wherever you may be, whoever you are, all sentient beings are exactly grounded on the absolute – the truth, the same and one ground.
 And then it is possible for all sentient beings to *be*.
 Without the absolute or the truth, it is impossible for us, for all sentient beings to live.
 That is the truth or the absolute.